 The Problem

-The compliance team reviews contracts, vendor profiles, and transaction anomalies across thousands of entities.
-The manual process took approximately:
+The compliance team reviews invoices, vendor profiles, and transaction anomalies across thousands of entities.
+The manual process involved:

-- Days for a single contract review (OCR → manual extraction → legal review)
+- ~3 days for a single vendor on-boarding (document review → OCR extraction → legal validation → ERP update)

-- No unified view: contracts in PDF silos, vendor data in ERP, credit bureau data in separate systems
+- No unified view: PDF silos across 3 business units, vendor data in ERP, credit bureau data in separate systems

 The Full Architecture